Our different courses in detail

 American Bladesmith Society Approved Intro to Bladesmithing – 2 week course

-Maximum 6 students |R18 500 per person |Deposit: R2 000|All skill levels
+Maximum 6 students |R20 000 per person |Deposit: R2 000|All skill levels

 For anyone, beginner or advanced, who is serious about their Bladesmithing.
 Particularly important for ABS Apprentice Smiths wishing to submit their knives for ABS Journeyman Smith evaluation, as attending the course, cuts one year off their three-year apprenticeship.
 Great course for stock removers who want to branch out into forging knives.

 Recognised by the American Bladesmith Society, this course is presented by two ABS Master Bladesmiths, husband and wife team, Kevin and Heather Harvey.
-There are nine ABS recognised schools in the world.
-Seven ABS schools are in the U.S.A, one in Belgium and Heavin Forge in South Africa.
+There are eight ABS recognised schools in the world.
+Seven ABS schools are in the U.S.A, and Heavin Forge in South Africa.
 This is an intensive two week, eighty-hour, hands-on course which covers all aspects of forging, grinding, heat treating and sharpening blades.
 One blade will be used to do the (unofficial) ABS Journeyman performance (cut and bend) test at the end of the course.
 This test is also required if submitting forged blades for evaluation to gain entry into the Knifemakers’ Guild of Southern Africa.
 If you wish to do the test for the KGSA or ABS you will need to do this with us at a later stage with a knife that you have made entirely by yourself.

 Kevin and Heather have taught this Introduction to Bladesmithing course a number of times at the Bill Moran School of Bladesmithing in Old Washington, Arkansas, U.S.A.
 They endeavour to impart their knowledge and love of the forged blade to their students.
 Numerous different forged blade shapes are taught to educate the students as to the many varied ways of forging, heat treating and grinding.